-With ImageEngine, you can now customize how a given image, or set of images, are optimized.
+With ImageEngine, you can now customize how a given image, or set of images, is optimized.
 If you’ve logged into your account lately, you’ve noticed the settings button next to your registered domain names.
 Clicking this will give you the opportunity to configure settings for image requests matching a pattern.

 Why Do You Need Customized Settings?

 We usually advise our customers not to override the optimization decisions ImageEngine is making automatically.
 However, there are many valid reasons why you may want to adjust the default behavior of ImageEngine.
 We offer several methods.
-For a long time, URL directives were the recommended solution But now, you can use the “Settings” in your account’s control panel to do the same adjustments (and more) without changing the markup.
+For a long time, URL directives were the recommended solution But now, you can use the “Settings” in your account’s control panel to do the same adjustments (and more!) without changing the markup.

 Higher Image Quality On Detailed Product Images

 Many eCommerce sites offer a product detail view where users can zoom in and see close-up details of the product.
-To ensure image quality when zoomed in, you can configure ImageEngine settings to serve bigger images with less compression, and maybe even a lossless format.
+To ensure image quality when zoomed in, you can configure ImageEngine settings to serve bigger images with less compression, and even a lossless format.

 Control Use of Next-Gen Image Formats